 Myth: Life Insurance is NOT Taxable

 The reality is that life insurance is treated as an asset in your estate.
-And if the payout pushes your estate past federal or state estate tax exclusion limits, you could be facing a hefty estate tax bill.
-There is something you can do, though.
+And if the payout pushes your estate past federal or state estate tax exclusion limits, it could trigger a hefty estate tax bill.
+If this is a concern, you may want to consider an irrevocable life insurance trust.

 You may think that life insurance is tax-free.
 Unfortunately, the “no tax on life insurance” idea is only partly true: Life insurance is income tax-free.
 In other words, recipients of a decedent’s life insurance policy do not have to pay income tax on that sum.